Setting Windows File Associations

 Right click the file and choose Open With

-Next you will be presented with an Open With dialog box.
+Next, you will be presented with a dedicated Open With dialog box.

 Windows Open With